Scales in Fishes

 A fish scale can be defined as the rigid plate that grows out of the skin of a fish.
 In most of the fishes, the skin is covered with these protective scales.
-These scales also provide effective camouflage through the use of reflection and colouration, as hydrodynamic advantages.
+These scales also provide effective camouflage through the use of reflection and coloration, as hydrodynamic advantages.

-The scales vary in shape, size, structure, and extent that ranging from strong and rigid armour plates in fishes like shrimp fishes and boxfishes, in some, it is microscopic or absent such as Eels, and Anglerfishes.
+The scales vary in shape, size, structure, and extent that ranging from strong and rigid armor plates in fishes like shrimp fishes and boxfishes, in some, it is microscopic or absent such as Eels, and Anglerfishes.

-Various types of Scales in Fishes:
+Types of Scales in Fishes:

 - Thelodont Scales